jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 Use JBoss Developer Studio or Eclipse with JBoss Tools to Run this Quickstart
 -----------------------------------------------------------------------------
 You can also deploy the quickstarts from Eclipse using JBoss Tools.
-For more information on how to set up Maven and the JBoss tools, refer to the
+For more information on how to set up Maven and JBoss Tools, refer to the
 [JBoss Enterprise Application Platform 6 Development Guide](https://access.redhat.com/knowledge/docs/JBoss_Enterprise_Application_Platform/) or [Get Started Developing Applications](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/Introduction/ "Get Started Developing Applications").